Gurobi/modeling-examples/README.md

 You can access all the examples in Google Colab, which is a free, online Jupyter Notebook environment that allows you to write and execute Python code through your browser.
 You will need to be signed into a Google account to execute the notebooks.
 But you do not need an account if you just want to look at the notebooks.
-For each example the respective colab link is given in the readme:
+For each example, the respective colab link is given in the readme:
 + To run the example the first time, choose “Runtime” and then click “Run all”.
 + All the cells in the Jupyter Notebook will be executed.
 + The example will install the gurobipy package.
 The Gurobi pip package includes a size-limited trial license equivalent to the Gurobi "online course" license.
-For most of the notebooks this restricted license is sufficient to run them.
-For others you will need a full license, see the license section below.
+For most of the notebooks, this restricted license is sufficient to run them.
+For others, you will need a full license, see the license section below.
 + You can also modify and re-run individual cells.
 + For subsequent runs, choose “Runtime” and click “Restart and run all”.
 + The Gurobi Optimizer will find the optimal solution of the modeling example.